Spigell/sparky/README.md

     $ nohup sparkyd &

-## Create a project
+# Running web ui

+And finally sparky has simple web ui to show builds statues and reports.

+To run web ui launch sparky-web.pl6 script from the `bin/` directory:

+  $ perl6 bin/sparky-web.pl6

+This is [Bailador](https://github.com/Bailador/Bailador) application, so you can set any Bailador related options here.

+For example:

+    BAILADOR=host:0.0.0.0,port:5000 perl6 bin/sparky-web.pl6

+# Creating first sparky project

-It should be just a directory located at the sparky root:
+Sparky project is just a directory located at the sparky root directory:

-    $ mkdir /home/$USER/.sparky/projects/bailador-app
+    $ mkdir ~/.sparky/projects/bailador-app

-## Define build scenario
+# Defining build scenario

+Sparky is heavily based on Sparrowdo, so I encourage you to read [Sparrowdo docs](https://github.com/melezhik/sparrowdo) _to know how to write Sparky scenarios.
+Here is short example.

-It should sparrowdo scenario, for example we want to check out a source code from Git, install dependencies and then run unit tests.
-Say it's going to be a Bailador project:
+Say we want to check out a Baildor source code from Git, install dependencies and then run unit tests:

-    $ nano /home/$USER/.sparky/projects/bailador-app/sparrowfile
+    $ nano ~/.sparky/projects/bailador-app/sparrowfile

     package-install 'git';